Launching our latest policy idea this morning: a London Renters Union that will automatically represent nearly a million households in the city.

 But with the end of a tenancy now the leading cause of homelessness, the problem is urgent and Greens in City Hall won’t just sit and wait for those reforms.
 We will help renters to help themselves now.

-I’m launching the plan today at the privately rented flat of a Green Party member in Hackney alongside Samir Jeraj, our candidate for the North East London constituency in May’s election, and co-author of the forthcoming book The Rent Trap.
+I’m launching the plan today at the privately rented flat of a Green Party member in Hackney alongside Samir Jeraj, co-author of the forthcoming book The Rent Trap.

 Renters need a strong voice to counter the power of the landlord lobby.
 A renters’ union would build on the amazing work being done by renter groups in London and give them the support they need to hold the Mayor to account, and demand action from councils to raise standards in renting.”